-To request disbursement of Title I funds from NDOL, local board fiscal agents must submit invoices no more or less frequently than once per calendar month.
-Such disbursement requests must be submitted by fiscal agents by email to NDOL Accounts Payable at ndol.accountspayable@nebraska.gov, using NDOL's approved invoice template.
+To request disbursement of Title IB funds from NDOL, fiscal agents must submit invoices no more or less frequently than once per calendar month.
+Disbursement requests must be submitted by fiscal agents to NDOL Accounts Payable at ndol.accountspayable@nebraska.gov, using NDOL's approved invoice template.

-- All invoices must be securely transmitted using encrypted email to ensure the protection of potential PII. - All invoices must be accompanied by supporting documentation for: - expenses previously incurred and paid; and - o expenses that will be incurred and paid in the week following the request for disbursement. - Separate invoices must be submitted for expenses to be paid from differing funding sources (Program Year funds (base funds) and Fiscal Year funds (advance funds). - For example, if a local area intends to cover expenses using Program Year 2022 funds (base funds) and Fiscal Year 2023 funds (advance funds), two separate invoices must be submitted and each must indicate which funding source is to be used in relation to the requested disbursement.
+- All invoices must be securely transmitted using encrypted email to ensure the protection of potential PII. - All invoices must be accompanied by supporting documentation for: - o expenses previously incurred and paid; and - expenses that will be incurred and paid in the week following the request for disbursement. - Separate invoices must be submitted for expenses to be paid from differing funding sources (program year funds [base funds] and fiscal year funds [advance funds]).